tykarol/docker-starter-kit/README.md

 ## Configuration

-You can create the `.env` file to overwrite values from `.env.default`.
+You need to create the `.env` file based on the `.env-example` file.

 You can also change the files in `docker` folder.